-All of the directors of the Company are independent as defined under the Corporate Governance Disclosure Rules, except Daniel Dickson, who is the Chief Executive Officer of the Company ("CEO") and therefore, is not independent.
-If elected to the Board by the shareholders at the Meeting, Christine West will not be an independent director of the Company, as she is the Chief Financial Officer of the Company ("CFO").
+All of the directors and director nominees of the Company are independent as defined under the Corporate Governance Disclosure Rules, except Daniel Dickson, who is the Chief Executive Officer ("CEO"), and therefore, is not independent.

 Independence is in part a legal and regulatory construct.
 It is formally assessed annually and considered continually throughout the year to ensure the directors can act objectively and in an unfettered manner, independent of Management and free from any interest and any business or other relationship that could, or could reasonably be perceived to, materially interfere with their ability to act in the Company's best interests.